 - Guilt-Ridden Accomplice: "guilt ridden" might be putting it too strongly, but Alani is less cold-blooded than her sister, and not as cavalier about their actions when confronted with the truth.

-- Saying Too Much: Alani's gloating about they success is used as evidence against them.
+- Saying Too Much: Alani's talking about how they've already succeeded when confronted is used as evidence against them.

 - The Sociopath: Eritha doesn't care at all for the people they hurt and cruelly taunts Qui-Gon about what happened to Tahl.

 - When You Coming Home, Dad?: Their implied to have gone through this a lot growing up.